aldefouw/redcap_cypress/README.md

 What is the test environment?
 Well, it's basically your test server that you run REDCap on.

-It can be located anywhere: local or remote.
+- **It can be located anywhere:** *local or remote*.

-It can run in any environment: virtualized or dedicated.
+- **It can run in any environment:** *virtualized or dedicated*.

-It can run any OS you want: Linux or *insert your favorite OS here*.
+- **It can run any OS you want:** *Linux or insert your favorite OS here*.

-There are really only two requirements for your test environment:
+There are really only **two requirements for your Test Environment**:
-1. It must be running prior to starting the test suite
+1. *It must be running prior to starting the test suite*
-2. It must be accessible through HTTP protocol via the test suite
+2. *It must be accessible through HTTP protocol via the test suite*

 If your test environment is running and functional, this part is done.

 **Caution:**
 *Although the Cypress test framework can test against any server through HTTP protocol, **please do NOT use your production server as your test environment**.
-You might think the best way to test your REDcap instance is to test against your actual server that people store data on.
+You might think the best way to test your REDCap instance is to test against your actual server that people store data on.
 That simply isn't the case.*

 *The best way to test your REDCap instance is to configure an environment identical to production somewhere else.
 An easy way to do this is through Docker.
 That said, configuring your environment is outside the scope of this document.*